walmartlabs/concord-website/docs/plugins/confluence.md

 as a step of a flow.
 It uses a number of required input parameters that are common for all operations:

 - `apiUrl` - URL to the API endpoint of the Confluence server, e.g `https://confluence.example.com/rest/api/`
 - `action` - determines the operation to be performed with the current invocation of the `confluence` task
 - `userId` - identifier of the Confluence user account to use for the interaction
 - `password` - password for the user account to use, typically this should be provided via usage of the [Crypto task](./crypto.html) to access a password stored in Concord or decrypt an encrypted password string.
-- `ignoreErrors`: boolean value, if `true` any errors that occur during the execution are ignored and stored in the `result` variable.
+- `ignoreErrors` - boolean value, if `true` any errors that occur during the execution are ignored and stored in the `result` variable.
 Defaults to `false`.

 The `apiUrl` configures the URL to the Confluence REST API endpoint.
 It is best configured globally as [default process